c3d/make-it-quick/README.md

-# build
+# Make-It-Quick (MIQ)
 A simple makefile-based build system for C / C++ programs

 ## Features

-Build is a simple build system destined to make it easy to build C or C++ programs without having to write lengthy makefiles or going through the complexity of tools such as `automake` or `cmake`.
+Make-It-Quick is a simple build system destined to make it easy to build C or C++ programs without having to write lengthy makefiles or going through the complexity of tools such as `automake` or `cmake`.
 It is well suited for relatively small programs, although it has been used